-For sugar syrup, heat the sugar, water, lemon juice and cinnamon powder in a pot over a medium heat, until the sugar dissolvs. let it boil for about 15-20 minutes, until the thicker the syrup. .
+For sugar syrup,add water, honey, lemon juice, sugar and cinnamon powder in a pot over a medium heat, until the sugar dissolvs. let it boil for about 15-20 minutes, until the thicker the syrup. .
 Once its ready let it cool.

 Lay one sheet of filo pastry on working table and brush with melted butter.
 Then, spread the chopped nuts over pastry.
 Roll it up.
 Now, squeeze rolled filo as you see in photo.

 Grease the baking tray and Place rolled pastry in the baking tray.
 Coat all rolled up pastry with melted butter.
 Put the tray in the preheated oven and allow to bake for about 40-45 minutes.
 Once baklava is ready, use a sharp knife and cut each filo roll into half.
 Pour chilled sugar syrup over warm baklava and use some nuts for topping.
 Let baklava set in sugar syrup for 5-6 hours.